ezrayalley/Stroke-Risk-Detection-App/README.md

 ## 🤝 Contributing
 Contributions are welcome!

+NB: Some files and codes have been hidden
-For full access to project files and codes, see contact details
+For full access to project files and codes, kindly see the contact details and reach out.

 ## 💌 Contact
 📧 Email: ezra.yalley@gmail.com